Benjamin-Loison/TravianAuto/README.md

 # TravianAuto
 Abandonned project because even if "playing perfectly", people who paid are overly powerful on Travian.
+So head to my open-source decentralized version fo Travian on: https://github.com/Benjamin-Loison/Travian-blockchained

 These Python scripts are a set of tools for automating some tasks.